-- First of all to understand that 'not telling' is playing by the bully's rules and we want you to tell. - Tell your parents and/or a member of staff. - Identify the person, places and times when bullying takes place. - Until the situation is resolved, is it possible to avoid these circumstances?

-- Write to your teacher if it is difficult to talk about. - Do not buy the bully off with presents or money. - Do not just 'put up with it' as it will become worse.
+- First of all to understand that 'not telling' is playing by the bully's rules and we want you to tell, to feel safe here and to be able to tell ensure there is no blame culture.. - Tell your parents and/or a member of staff. - Identify the person, places and times when bullying takes place. - Until the situation is resolved, is it possible to avoid these circumstances? - Write to your teacher if it is difficult to talk about. - Do not buy the bully off with presents or money. - Do not just 'put up with it' as it will become worse.